showpad/mozilla-pdf.js/README_SHOWPAD.md

 - Canvas layer: main visual of the page
 - Text Layer: for text selection
 - Annotation layer: for links/annotations
+- Svg renderer to derive metadata for embedded media

 # Updates to src